Probate Administration

 Our attorney can provide personalized guidance throughout each stage of probate administration, including:

 • Initiating probate and gaining authority.
-The first step involves filing an application with the applicable Clerk of Superior Court.
+The first step involves applying to the applicable Clerk of the Superior Court.
 If a will exists, the original will must be submitted for "probate," which means the court officially validates it as the deceased's true last will.
 As the prospective personal representative, you will then petition the court to be formally appointed and take an oath.
 Following this, the court will authorize you to act on behalf of your loved one’s estate.

 • Notifying creditors and paying debts.
 Next, you have a legal duty to notify potential creditors of the estate.
 In North Carolina, a "Notice to Creditors" must be published in a local newspaper once a week for four consecutive weeks, typically within 90 days of your appointment as the personal representative.
 This notice gives creditors three months from the date of the first publication to file claims against the estate.
 You must review all claims, pay valid debts (including funeral expenses, medical bills, and taxes) in a specific legal order of priority, and reject invalid ones.